HajimeNoJosh/project-4-chess-game-client/README.md

 When I was able to do this, I began to work on logic for chess, and this is where the project currently stands.
 It is lacking in some of the fundamental rules of chess.
-  1. Pieces can jump other pieces (of course Knight will still able to when I do program this) ~2.
-Pawns cannot take other pawns diagonally~
+  1. Pieces can jump other pieces (of course Knight will still able to when I do program this)
-  ~3.
-On a similar note Pawns need to be able to move either one or two on first move and then only one from there~
-  4. Promotion should be taken into account
+  2. Promotion should be taken into account
-  5. Checks/Checkmate
+  3. Checks/Checkmate

 I would also like to work on things outside of game logic, including styling and API work
   1. Home screen that explains the rules of chess